Continuing education requirements

 Continuing education credits are earned by successfully completing:

 Supplemental training such as supervision, electronic data processing, budgeting and administration which would enhance the ability of assessors and county directors to perform the duties of their positions, may be eligible for continuing education credit.
-Prior to attending, please submit an Application for Continuing Education Review "fill-in form" RP-3042 to Educational Services for review and approval.
+Prior to attending, please submit Form RP-3042, Application for Continuing Education Review (fill-in-form) to Educational Services for review and approval.

 Members of elected boards of assessors may voluntarily participate in the continuing education program but are subject to the same guidelines as appointed assessors and county directors.